roybower/crestron-passcode/README.md

 # crestron-passcode

-SIMPL# Pro class to enable basic user authentication via numeric passcode entry (PIN).
+SIMPL# Pro class to enable basic user authentication via PIN entry.

-Supports passcode up to 5 digits long.
+Supports PIN up to 5 digits long.

 ## How to use

-Instantiate Passcode class and define a smartobject for the keypad:
+Instantiate Passcode class and define a smartobject for the numeric keypad:
 ```c#
 Passcode PIN = new Passcode();
 SmartObject PasscodeKeypad;